Thursday, November 20, 2008

 Generic/Broad Job Description

-A business/systems analyst solves business problems by designing information systems which execute the strategy defined by the business.
-These IT solutions generally achieve one of the following goals for the business: implement a new/novel business process, increase efficiency and productivity of existing business processes, or reduce operating costs of existing processes.
+A business analyst solves business problems by designing information systems which execute the strategy defined by the business.
+These solutions generally achieve one of the following goals for the business: implement a new/novel business process, increase efficiency and productivity of existing business processes, or reduce operating costs of existing processes.
+A quick note: many of you reading this might think the snapshot of the profession focuses too much on systems.
+That may be so, however the reality is that most, if not all, projects have solutions that rely heavily on information systems and technology.
+This is the reality of today's business analyst.

 The business/systems analyst gathers and analyzes new business requirements and weighs them against the existing business systems and processes.
 Working closely with the business stakeholders, the analyst guides the process of modeling and designing new systems which implement the goals of the organization as expressed by the business requirements.